hoffmangroup/peako/README.md

 `peako <outdir> <wt-bam> <ko-bam> <organism> <chr-sizes> <trf-masked-genome> <motif-database> [options]`

 There are 7 required arguments.
-Please provide full paths for files and directories.
+Please provide absolute paths for files and directories.

 - `outdir`: output directory (please make sure this already exists); all output directories and files will be created here
 - `wt-bam`: wild-type sample BAM file